oluwamayowaayodele/PowerBI-HR-Analytics/README.md

 ### Steps followed

-- Step 1 : Load data into Power BI desktop.
+- Step 1 : Loaded data into Power BI desktop.
 Data split across multiple csv files.
-- Step 2 : Distinguish dimension tables from fact table by applying 'Dim' and 'Fact' prefixes to respective tables.
+- Step 2 : Distinguished dimension tables from fact table by applying 'Dim' and 'Fact' prefixes to respective tables.
-- Step 3 : Create DimDate table using DimDate.txt DAX and connect to FactPerformanceRating table.
+- Step 3 : Created DimDate table using DimDate.txt DAX and connect to FactPerformanceRating table.
-- Step 4 : Establish inactive relationship between DimDate and DimEmployee, and further still DimEducationLevel to DimEmployee.
+- Step 4 : Established inactive relationship between DimDate and DimEmployee, in addition to DimEducationLevel to DimEmployee.
-- Step 5 : Provide context to JobSatisfaction, WorkLifeBalance, RelationshipSatisfaction and EnvironmentSatisfaction by DimSatisfiedLevel with EnvironmentSatisfaction as active relationship.
+- Step 5 : Provided context to JobSatisfaction, WorkLifeBalance, RelationshipSatisfaction and EnvironmentSatisfaction by connecting DimSatisfiedLevel with EnvironmentSatisfaction as active relationship.
-- Step 6 : Provide context to SelfRating and ManagerRating columns by connecting with DimRatingLevel and establish SelfRating as active relationship.
+- Step 6 : Provided context to SelfRating and ManagerRating columns by connecting with DimRatingLevel and establishing SelfRating as active relationship.
 - Step 7 : Wrote the following DAX measures to begin Exploratory data analyses and provide high level insights for Overview Visualizations.

         - TotalEmployees -- DISTINCTCOUNT(DimEmployee[EmployeeID])